The 2018 Minnesota Economics Challenge has begun! Compete online or at in-person regional competitions!

 There are four rounds of competition:

 International Economics and Current Events team consensus 15-question, multiple-choice test

 The top two teams in each division after round 3 face off in action-packed quiz bowl round.
 The previous scores are erased, and the winner takes all!

 Of these three State division winners, the two teams representing the Adam Smith and David Ricardo divisions move on to the national semi-finals.
-The top four scoring teams in the semi-finals in each division move on to compete in the National Economics Challenge held each May in New York City.
+The top eight scoring teams in the semi-finals in each division move on to compete in the National Economics Challenge held each May in New York City.

 What are the costs?

 Costs for teams include transportation to and from the contest located at a hosting Center's University and the travel costs to the state competition if the team is a regional winner.